cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/artifacts.rst

 begins with SNAPSHOT.
 '1.2.3' is not a snapshot version because there is no suffix.
 '1.2.3-hadoop2' is also not a snapshot version because the suffix does not begin with SNAPSHOT.

-Artifacts are managed using the :ref:`RESTful Artifact APIs <http-restful-api-artifact>`.
+Artifacts are managed using the :ref:`Artifact HTTP RESTful APIs <http-restful-api-artifact>`.

 .. rubric:: Deploying an Artifact